rjw57/psephology/doc/getting_started.rst

     $ git clone https://github.com/rjw57/psephology
     $ cd psephology

-Once can now build the Docker container directly from the repo:
+One can now build the Docker container directly from the repo:

 .. code:: console